MikePia/structjour/readme.md

   * Click Journal Directory and select the location to place your journal directory
   * Click on each of the next four buttons to set up defaults
   * Disciplined Trader log (Disciplined.xlsx) is located in your install directory or can be found on [here on github](https://github.com/MikePia/structjour/raw/master/Disciplined.xlsx ).
 I recommend placing it in your Journal Directory.
 Then click on Discipline and navigate to the file
    * The "structjour database" and "trades databse" will be sqlite databases.
 They will be filenames in your system.
 They can be the same file if you like.
-Make up a name and place it in the boxes.
-Place them in your journal directory
+Click each of the buttons 'structjour db' and 'trades db' to select a sqlite db or to create a new one.
    * Create Dirs will create subdirectories in your Journal Directory.
        * Make sure you have a valid directory in the Journal Directory edit box.
-       * Make sure you have a setting the the Directory Naming Scheme (press Set Default)
+       * Make sure you have set the the Directory Naming Scheme (press Set Default)
        * Then select the year and month and click 'Create Dirs'

-## Optional setup of automatic chart generation using free data from WorldTradeData, barchart and alphavantage
+## Optional setup of automatic chart generation using free data from WorldTradeData, barchart, finnhub and alphavantage

 ### Note regarding WorldTradingData.
-I just discovered they exist.
-The api is clean and the docs promise 250 trade limit per day and the data is good.
-I immediately added the api...
-But the limt that was enforced today and yesterday was 25.
-I don't believe that is enough to keep the api.
-I will leave it in for a couple weeks just in case they plan live up to their published limit.
+WTD has a limit of only 25 charts per day but the data is good.
+Thats enough for 12 trades with 2 charts each.
+Could be useful and its real time data.
+Its easy enough to switch between data sources.
    * Go to file->stock api

 ![filesettings.png](images/stockapi.png)